-These fish capture their foods by ambush.
+Bass and pickerel capture their foods by ambush.
 Since they prey on panfish, they often lie in or nearby the same places that you find and fish for panfish.
 In addition to panfish, bass and pickerel snatch moving minnows, frogs and crayfish.
 In lakes and ponds, expect to find them prowling or lurking around lilypads, weedbeds, boat docks, logs, and overhanging trees or tree trunks - or just lying in the water near any manmade structure where they can hide.
 Also look for them around headlands, jetties, reefs or along the shoreline.

 In rivers where water moves and brings food to fish, expect to find bass hiding wherever you find a break in the flow of the water - around rocks, ledges, jetties, under docks, in the riffle edges of large pools and along shoreline weedbeds.
 Remember that larger bass usually live in or near the deeper holes.
 The larger the fish, the more depth it needs for protection and food.

 Inshore saltwater fish move with the tides to find their foods - usually small baitfish.
 These baitfish also move with the tides, so the more you know about when the tides change and how the changes affect the fish, the more likely you'll be to catch a fish.